niranjannitesh/es/README.md

 # ES

-A toy language at the intersection of JavaScript and Elixir, with a bytecode optimised VM
+A toy language at the intersection of JavaScript and Elixir, with a bytecode optimised VM.
+This is an experiment I am doing to learn Rust

 ## Inspiration